36 days of type 2023

 Why participate?

-For me personally it’s simply a good moment and opportunity to spend a bit more time on developing a skill you’ve always wanted to try.
-For me, as you can see below, that is 3D.
+For me personally it’s simply a good moment and opportunity to spend more time developing a skill you’ve always wanted to try.
+For me, that is 3D.

 O

 The O is inspired by visiting the Swarovski store in Paris.
-It’s definitely worth a visit.
-The entire wall on all sides of the store are filled with tiny little boxes, all containing something a piece of jewellery or art.
+It’s worth a visit.
+The entire wall on all sides of the store is filled with tiny little boxes, containing a piece of jewelry or art.

 B, 7, Y, 3